basedproperty/x.spy/README.md

 # x.Spy
 Open-Source Rise of Nations (and World Conquest) script (outdated).
+The script was renamed to Rifthook RoN before it was discontinued.

 This contains the latest build of x.Spy before it was discontinued by me in November 2020.
 I wouldn't recommend using this, its hella fucking outdated.